What small businesses can claim under $20,000 instant asset write-off?

 If Sam used the scanner 20% of the time for personal projects, his deduction would simply adjust to 80% ($12,000).
 He still qualifies because the total price was under the $20,000 cap, but he only claims the business portion.

-This shows why tracking your business-use percentage is just as vital as the price tag for your June tax strategy.
+This shows why tracking your business-use percentage is just as vital as the price tag on your tax return each year.

 Before you purchase any asset, check this